 With a goal to use Champlain Society notes and other historical data as a baseline from which to measure changes seen today, the Historical Society joined with Schoodic Institute, College of the Atlantic, the Mount Desert Island Biological Laboratory, A Climate to Thrive, and Acadia National Park to create a story map representing 140 years of data related to these topics, including observations of birds, bees, butterflies, and moths made by members of the Champlain Society in the 1880s and William Procter and other scientists in the early 1900s.
 Insects are a big category, so this study is focused on pollinators (bees, butterflies, moths) with a plan to expand into other species and datasets as time allows.

 - public citizen science events to collect data on birds and pollinators;

-- a year-long challenge to citizen scientists to document birds and pollinators in the Downeast and Acadia Region (using iNaturalist and eBird);
+- a series of challenges to citizen scientists to document birds and pollinators in the Downeast and Acadia Region (using iNaturalist and eBird);

 - sharing stories of historic citizen scientists in Acadia, and how scientists today are using their data to understand the changing environment (like this April 19 event);

 - analyzing data collected during 2021 and comparing to historic data.